lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 blobbyLogo->SetProperty (banana);
 ```

 To improve the look of our resulting visualization, we define a couple of organic colors.
-Softer col-ors show up better on some electronic media (e.g., VHS video tape) and are pleasing to the eye.
+Softer colors show up better on some electronic media (e.g., VHS video tape) and are pleasing to the eye.

 ``` c++
 vtkProperty *tomato = vtkProperty::New();